 - If necessary, use wrist straps for a better grip, or use a mixed grip (one hand pronated or facing you, the other hand supinated or facing forward).

 - The barbell shrug targets your upper trapezius, while your middle trapezius acts as a synergist.
 A strong trapezius will assist you in the development of other major muscle groups, as it is involved in many key exercises.

-The shrug can also be performed with the barbell behind your back (behind-the-back barbell shrug), with the barbell held over your head (overhead barbell shrug), with a trap bar (trap bar shrug), with dumbbells (dumbbell shrug), with a Smith machine (Smith machine shrug), and with a cable machine (cable shrug), and on parallel bars (bent-knee inverted shrug on parallel bars).
+The shrug can also be performed with the barbell behind your back (behind-the-back barbell shrug), with the barbell held over your head (barbell overhead shrug), with a trap bar (trap bar shrug), with dumbbells (dumbbell shrug), with a Smith machine (Smith machine shrug), with a cable machine (cable shrug), and on parallel bars (bent-knee inverted shrug on parallel bars).